 Plus, the high emotions, Cinderella stories, underdog hopefuls, and the pressure from the crowd make sporting events the perfect backdrop for a drama to unfold.
 Choose from a vast selection of sports literature below to grab the interest of any reader.

 What a difference friction makes!
 When Ms. Frizzle's kids get off the Bus into the world of non-friction, they can't even walk.
-Your kids can work in small groups to find how movement changes when there is more--and less--friction.
+Your students can work in small groups to find how movement changes when there is more, and less, friction.

 Encourage physical development by setting up an age-appropriate challenge course where children use large-motor skills in this ready-to-use teaching idea for two- and three-year olds.
 Activity: Movement.